 As you can see, a forensic science degree can may be able to provide you with a wide array of skills, from chemical analysis to behavioral insights to an in-depth knowledge of the legal system.

 - Advanced degrees in forensic science qualify applicants for higher-level jobs within government agencies and private corporations.

 - Further experience and knowledge might prepare you for a career in forensic leadership, i.e., creating a strategy for a larger team or department.

 Choosing Your Major

-On average, people change their jobs over twelve times during their adult lives.
-That’s why it’s so important to pick a major that has excellent career prospects right now—and that provides you with strong analytical skills that are transferable to other fields.
-That way, as the economy changes and grows, you’ll stay prepared.
+It’s important to pick a major that provides you with strong analytical skills that are transferable to other fields.
+That way, as the economy changes and grows, you’ll be better prepared for any changes.

 Is Forensic Studies the major that completes the bill?

-As you complete your forensic science program, you’ll develop the following skills:
+As you complete your forensic science program, you’ll be trained to develop the following skills: